Fizoo/angularTodo/README.md

 Use ngx-pagination

-Statistic with RxJs and Diagram,and tooltips with btn(Bootstrap)
+Statistic with RxJs and Diagram of  DevExtreme,and tooltips with btn(Bootstrap)

 Filter for  category and search category,and add new category